pellizzetti/github-battle/README.md

 # Github Battle

-This a project of the React.js Fundamentals course.
+This is a project of the React.js Fundamentals course.

 Enter two GitHub usernames to battle against each other.